 Neither EDF nor TdE (formerly WGRM), which is the company that holds a direct interest in Edison, exercised management and coordination authority over Edison.
 This was because, on the one hand, TdE is configured as a mere equity investment holding company without an organizational structure, and, on the other hand, Edison maintained substantially unchanged its independent management characteristics, as it continues to be equipped with a structured organization capable of performing all corporate activities and functions, a separate strategic and financial planning process, its own planning capabilities regarding business implementation and evolution.
-Moreover, it has actually taken on a guidance and coordination role, within the EDF Group, for some activities (exploration, production and midstream and supply gas) specifically because of its geographic footprint and the technical and profession characteristics of its managers.
-Consistent with Edison's strategic guidelines defined at the end of 2015, this role was broadened in 2016 to include the area of energy efficiency services, due also to the transfer of control of Fenice Spa, operational or otherwise, from EDF to Edison, which has enabled Edison to develop and strengthen its position on that market.
-In 2017, it was further strengthened with the attribution to Edison by the controlling shareholder EDF of the management of its gas assets with regard to procurement, contractual management and medium/long-term optimization.
+Moreover, it has actually carried out a guidance and coordination activities, in favour of the EDF Group, for some segments (exploration, production and midstream and supply gas) specifically because of its geographic footprint and the technical and professional characteristics of its managers.
+Consistent with Edison's strategic guidelines defined at the end of 2015, this activity was broadened since 2016 to include the area of energy efficiency services, due also to the transfer of control of Fenice Spa, operational or otherwise, from EDF to Edison, which has enabled Edison to develop and strengthen its position on that market.
+Since 2017, it was further strengthened with the attribution to Edison by EDF of the management of its gas assets with regard to procurement, contractual management and medium/long-term optimization.

-Vice-versa, virtually all of the Company's direct and indirect Italian subsidiaries have declared that Edison or one of its direct subsidiaries is the entity that exercises oversight and coordinating authority over their operations.
+Vice-versa, virtually all of the Company's direct and indirect Italian subsidiaries have declared that Edison or, limited to the subsidiaries belonging to the energy efficiency segment, the subsidiary Fenice, is the entity that exercises oversight and coordinating authority over their operations.